davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 ---
-title: "Useful Agentic Workflows (2025 Edition)"
+title: "Useful Agentic Workflows"
 date: 2025-12-13
 slug: useful-agentic-workflows-2025
 ---

+## 2025 Edition

 Last year, I shared [some LLM workflows](useful-llm-tools-2024) I was finding useful.
-Things have changed a lot in this space!
-These days, I work in a completely different way, and I do/create many things I wouldn't dare to do before.
-I've been learning and relying more and more on the "agentic" programming way of coding and working with computers overall.
-So, here are some of the ~LLM~ agentic workflows I've found useful for work, data, productivity, and research.
-Hard to say these will be here next year.
-Hopefully they will inspire you to try new things!
+Since then my workflows have changed and I now build many things I would not have attempted before.
+Here are some agentic workflows I use for work, data, productivity, and research.

 ## Magical UNIX Pipelines

 I mentioned [`llm`](https://llm.datasette.io/) in last [year's post](useful-llm-tools-2024).
 My usage has only increased!
 For any small to medium task that involves text, I use [`llm`](https://llm.datasette.io/) with a custom template.
 It is amazingly simple and effective.

-I've used it to summarize and interrogate YouTube videos, tag documents automagically, extract structured data from many files, generate additional columns for datasets, caption images, and many more little things.
+I've used it to summarize and interrogate YouTube videos, tag documents, extract structured data from many files, generate additional columns for datasets, caption images, and many more little things.

-The most "unique" way I'm using it might be what I call "magic brushes".
+The most "unique" way I'm using it might be what I call **magic brushes**.
 I've assigned keyboard shortcuts to the most common `llm` templated tasks I rely upon.
 I have a bunch of scripts that do something like: (1) take whatever is selected, (2) run `llm` with a fixed template (e.g. fix typos, clean format, ...), and (3) replace the selection, create a new terminal, or add to the clipboard the processed output.
 These are really "[magic text brushes](https://github.com/davidgasquez/dotfiles/blob/1bf35de417b122161828260cfda6f397b9311980/scripts/magic-brush)" that I can apply anywhere text can be selected!

 ## Help Agents Help You